 Students are not required to demonstrate proficiency in a foreign language.
 But students do have strong (non-calculus-based) economic theory and quantitative requirements.

-Full-time students take the following courses in a cohort with other MIEP students:
+Full-time students typically take the following courses in a cohort with other MIEP students:

 * Students, in consultation with the program director, may take two econometrics courses instead of the accounting and finance sequence.